-Grace is awakening to the blessings of life.
+Grace is appreciation of the blessings of life.

 Every spiritual discipline leads to the realization of supreme gratitude for the gift of life.

 A paradox is that we are immersed in an ocean of blessings, and yet we often fail to see them.
-One reason we can’t see these blessings is because in our evolutionary past, there was less survival advantage to seeing blessings than to seeing potential threats.
-Those who percieved fear survived to pass on thir genes more than those blissed out by the beauty of the existence.
-Another reason for not seeing the blessings of life is because, until the recent development sophisticated imaging tools, no one had any idea that trillions of cells supported our life, that we are the products of supernovae explosions billions of years ago, or many of the other miracles of existence.
+We evolved to see potential threats more than blessings.
+Those who perceived fear survived to pass on their genes, while some who were blissed out by the beauty of existence were snuffed out.
+Furthermore, until recently, no one knew that trillions of cells supported our life, that light permeates all existence, that we are the products of supernovae explosions billions of years ago, or any of the other miracles of existence